 Need for Change: It was clearly understood that improving the status of women was vital for reformed homes and reformed men, and that no country whose females were sunk in ignorance could ever make significant progress in civilisation.

 Abolition of Sati: Influenced by the frontal attack launched by the enlightened Indian reformers led by Raja Rammohan Roy, the government declared the practice of sati illegal and punishable by criminal courts as culpable homicide.
-The regulation of 1829 (Regulation XVII, A.D.
-1829 of the Bengal Code) was initially applicable to Bengal Presidency alone but was extended to Madras and Bombay Presidencies in 1830.
+The Regulation of 1829 was initially applicable to Bengal Presidency alone but was extended to Madras and Bombay Presidencies in 1830.

 Preventing Female Infanticide: The practice of murdering female infants was declared illegal and equivalent to murder by the Bengal regulations of 1795 and 1804.
 An Act passed in 1870 made it compulsory for parents to register the birth of all babies and provided for verification of female children for some years after birth.